Sam Shephard is an experienced German Shepherd owner and has learned throughout the years how to optimize the breed's health and wellness.

 Therapy dogs can also help with specific activities, such as helping children with autism practice reading aloud, or encouraging patients to participate in gentle physical activities.
 Therapy dogs have been proven to reduce stress, as well as to help people work towards social and communicative goals.

-What Traits Make A Good Therapy Dog?
+What Traits Make a Good Therapy Dog?

-The most important characteristics of a great therapy dog are that they are calm and that they get along with all people.
+The most important characteristics of a great therapy dog is that they are calm and that they get along with all people.
 A therapy dog must maintain a calm demeanor in loud or crowded rooms, be able to focus despite distractions, and avoid jumping on people.
 Dogs of any size can make good therapy dogs.
 It is most important that they are calm, social, and have the intelligence and concentration for thorough training.